-Tensorflow template
+Tensorflow template¶

 Download notebook View source code

-On this page we show you how to deploy a TensorFlow model to UbiOps.
 The TensorFlow model makes predictions on the fuel efficiency of late-1970s and early 1980s automobiles.
-This example uses the classic Auto MPG dataset.

-If you download and run this entire notebook after filling in your access token, the TensorFlow deployment will be deployed to your UbiOps environment.
+If you run this entire notebook after filling in your access token, the TensorFlow deployment will be deployed to your UbiOps environment.
 You can check your environment after running to explore the results.
 You can also check the individual steps in this notebook to see what we did exactly and how you can adapt it to your own solution.

 We recommend to run the cells step by step, as some cells can take a few minutes to finish.
 You can run everything in one go as well and it will work, just allow a few minutes for building the individual deployments.

-Establishing a connection with your UbiOps environment
+1. Establishing a connection with your UbiOps environment¶

-PROJECT_NAME = '<INSERT PROJECT NAME IN YOUR ACCOUNT>'
+PROJECT_NAME = "<INSERT PROJECT NAME IN YOUR ACCOUNT>"

-DEPLOYMENT_NAME = 'tensorflow-deployment'
+DEPLOYMENT_NAME = "tensorflow-deployment"

-DEPLOYMENT_VERSION = 'v1'
+DEPLOYMENT_VERSION = "v1"

 # Import all necessary libraries